Go Easy on the Fillers

 The fact that people in the spotlight are beginning to think more strategically about what they inject in their faces is just one reason you also might consider using extra caution.
 Another reason is that some options for adding volume under the skin can be reversed, some can’t.

 If you’re considering a filler for marionette lines, tear troughs or another problem area, it pays to do a little research on the ingredients.
-Those based on hyaluronic acid, such as the popular Juvederm, can be dissolved with enzyme injections.
+Those based on hyaluronic acids, such as the popular Juvederm, can be dissolved with enzyme injections.
 For others with a different mix of ingredients, such as Sculptra, there’s no solution but to wait it out.
 Fat injections can be tricky too.
 It’s possible to remove excess fat, but not necessarily easy to get a smooth, precise result.

 You should also be wary of bargains.
 Unfortunately, fake fillers and unscrupulous providers abound in this area of the aesthetic marketplace.